raphaelrpl/bdc-catalog/RUNNING.rst

 .. note::

-        The following steps assume that ``bdc_test`` is the name of the module for which you are adding alembic support.
+        The following steps assume that ``bdc-test`` is the name of the module for which you are adding alembic support.

 The module ``bdc-db`` uses dynamic model loading in order to track both ``bdc-db`` and others python modules.
 It was built on top of `Python Setup entry_points <https://setuptools.readthedocs.io/en/latest/setuptools.html>`_.